OxalisCommunity/oxalis-ng/doc/CEF-connectivity.md

 ```

-## Oxalis outside PEPPOL
+## Oxalis outside Peppol

-Oxalis is made to serve as an AccessPoint in the PEPPOL network.
+Oxalis is made to serve as an AccessPoint in the Peppol network.
-If you intend to use Oxalis sending messages outside PEPPOL you should implement your own version of the relevant [Oxalis extension points](https://github.com/OxalisCommunity/oxalis-ng/blob/master/doc/extension-points.adoc).
+If you intend to use Oxalis sending messages outside Peppol you should implement your own version of the relevant [Oxalis extension points](https://github.com/OxalisCommunity/oxalis-ng/blob/master/doc/extension-points.adoc).